diegomendezp/Ironhack-lectures-v3/content/module2/02-Week 2/Day 1/00 - Express Generator.md

 After this lesson you will be able to:

-- Understand what generators are and why they help us
+- Understand what generator packages are and why they help us
 - Install & use the `express-generator`
 - Run a `seeds.js` file to fill your database before starting a project